INFORMATION FOR CONTRIBUTORS

 Back to the top

 Pagination.
-Pages must be consecutively numbered in the upper left corner of each page.
+Pages must be consecutively numbered in the upper right corner of each page.

 Back to the top

 All contributors receive one copy of the issue in which their work appears.
-Additional copies of SoQ are available for purchase by all contributors at 40% discount plus postage.
+Up to ten (10) additional copies of SoQ are available for purchase by all contributors at 40% discount.

 Back to the top